Why a specialist recruitment consultancy?

 What is the difference between a specialist recruitment consultant and a recruitment agency?
 It’s a question that many people ask themselves when they are considering a new job role.
-There is a whole wealth of benefits to using a quality, specialist recruitment consultancy to assist in your search and here are a few of them…
+There is a whole wealth of benefits to using a quality, specialist recruitment consultancy like ourselves to assist in your search and here are a few of them…

 Relationships with clients

 A huge benefit of using a specialist recruitment consultancy is that they have relationships with the firms you want to work for.
 They build strong connections and live for the reputation held with clients, which due to how competitive the market is, can be one of the most vital parts of their roles.
 This means that they know what companies are looking for, what experience clients want, the qualifications they are looking for, and then can tell which firms are best fit for a candidate.
 It also allows easy access to more opportunities because the consultant will know the internal office.